 Notice especially Romans 8:23b–24: “We wait eagerly for adoption as sons, the redemption of our bodies.
 For in this hope we were saved.”
 What does that mean — “in this hope we were saved”?
 It’s a dative (tē gar elpidi esōthēmen).
 Perhaps a dative of reference: With reference to this hope, we were saved.
 Surely this would include the meaning that, when we were saved, this hope was secured for us.
 And since we are saved by banking on the gospel that Christ died for our sins and rose again (1 Corinthians 15:1–3), this hope is secured by the gospel.
 The gospel triumphs in bringing us to this hope (Romans 6:5; 8:11).

 But we must not leave it there.
 The gospel is the rock-solid assurance that there will be a new heavens and a new earth and that we will be raised with redeemed bodies to live there forever.
-The gospel of Christ crucified in our place, providing our pardon and providing our righteousness and vindicating this work by rising from the dead with power over all things — that is what we will tell these parents when the are looking for a rock to stand on in the face of fear and guilt.
+The gospel of Christ crucified in our place, providing our pardon, providing our righteousness, and vindicating this work by rising from the dead with power over all things — that is what we will tell these parents when they are looking for a rock to stand on in the face of fear and guilt.

-And the ultimate reason there is a new heavens and a new earth is because the risen Christ will never lay down his human body but keep it as an everlasting emblem of Calvary where the glory of God’s grace was most fully displayed.
-The whole material universe was created in the first place, and then given its new form, so that the Son of God could be incarnate as a man, suffer in the flesh, be crucified, rise from the dead, and reign as the God-man and be surrounded by a countless host of redeemed people who in our spiritual bodies sing and speak and work and play and love in ways that visibly reflect his glory most fully precisely because we have bodies in a world spiritually and physically radiant with the glory of God.
+And the ultimate reason there is a new heavens and a new earth is because the risen Christ will never lay down his human body, but keep it as an everlasting emblem of Calvary where the glory of God’s grace was most fully displayed.
+The whole material universe was created in the first place and then given its new form, so that the Son of God could be incarnate as a man, suffer in the flesh, be crucified, rise from the dead, reign as the God-man, and be surrounded by a countless host of redeemed people who in our spiritual bodies sing, speak, work, play, and love in ways that visibly reflect his glory most fully precisely because we have bodies in a world spiritually and physically radiant with the glory of God.